 Lowell Christensen is currently a Founder and Vice President of Engineering for TruTech Specialty Motors.
 Prior to Working at TruTech Specialty Motors, Lowell was working as a Permanent Magnet Motor Design Consultant.
 Mr. Christensen has a Bachelor of Arts Degree in Physics and Mathematics from Mankato State University and a Bachelor of Science in Electrical Engineering from the University of Minnesota.
 Mr. Christensen had worked as Director of Engineering at MCG Inc. from August 1992 to 2008.
 Prior to MCG Mr. Christensen worked as Motor Engineering Manager at ElectroCraft Corporation from 1978 to 1992.
 Prior to ElectroCraft, Mr. Christensen worked at Control Data Corp from 1972 to 1978 as a Motor Design Engineer at Cedar Engineering Division and as a Project Engineer in the Aerospace division.

-Co-Founder, Pulse Therapeutics, Inc.
+Founder, President and CTO, Pulse Therapeutics, Inc.

 Engineering Leader, Health Sciences Division, Underwriters Laboratories (UL)

 For the past 13 years, Ben has provided comprehensive compliance solutions related to 60601-1, 61010-1, and 60950-1 to device manufacturers local and abroad.
 He has provided custom and standard technical training seminars to numerous health sciences organizations and serves as a technical auditor for the CB Scheme Manufacturer’s Testing Laboratory program.
 In addition, he is the site manager for the newly established 10,000 sq-ft UL facility and safety test laboratory in Mounds View, MN.
 Ben holds a BSEE from North Dakota State University and is a licensed Professional Engineer (PE) in the state of MN.